kavia-common/medical-decision-support-chatbot-2953-2962/fastapi_backend/src/API_BASE.md

 4. Same-origin relative path (when not on port 3000).
 This assumes a reverse proxy is routing API requests to the backend.
 5. Fallback to http://localhost:8000 for local development.

+URL building:
+- The app uses a robust joinUrl helper to combine the base and path (e.g., /chat).
+It supports absolute bases like http://localhost:8000 and same-origin relative base ("").
+- This avoids malformed URLs and ensures requests hit FastAPI instead of the React dev server.

 Examples:
 - Local dev (separate ports):
   REACT_APP_API_BASE=http://localhost:8000 npm start